sitbon/magg/readme.md

 - `magg_status` - Get server and tool statistics
 - `magg_check` - Health check servers with repair actions (report/remount/unmount/disable)
 - `magg_reload_config` - Reload configuration from disk and apply changes
+- `magg_load_kit` - Load a kit and its servers into the configuration
+- `magg_unload_kit` - Unload a kit and optionally its servers from the configuration
+- `magg_list_kits` - List all available kits with their status
+- `magg_kit_info` - Get detailed information about a specific kit

 ### Authentication